-The New York Panel on Climate Change (NPCC) projects that climate change will exacerbate flooding hazards in the future.
-The rise in sea level could cause higher storm surges that could flood larger areas.
+The New York Panel on Climate Change projects that climate change will exacerbate flooding hazards in the future.
+The rise in sea level will cause higher storm surges that could flood larger areas.
 Low-lying areas of the city that currently experience coastal flooding at astronomical high tides will be increasingly vulnerable to ongoing, regular flooding from daily and monthly high tides.
-Changes in the nature of storm activity may lead to the more intense coastal storms and an increase in rainfall events.
+Changes like storm activity may lead to more intense coastal storms and an increase in rainfall events.

 Heavy Rainfall and Inland Flooding

-According to the NPCC, the number of days per year with 2-plus inches of rainfall seems to decrease over time compared to the baseline.
-The annual precipitation in New York City is projected to increase to between 4 and 11 percent by the 2050s, and to increase to between 5 and 13 percent by the 2080s.
+According to the New York City Panel on Climate Change, the annual precipitation in New York City is projected to increase by 4 to 11 percent by the 2050s and 5 to 13 percent by the 2080s.